yzh44yzh/elixir_course/lesson_10/10_04_gen_server_module.md

 # Gen Server

+GenServer.start works synchronously.
+It returns only after init/1 callback has finished in server process.
+Client process is blocked until the server process is initialized.

+GenServer.call doesn't wait indefinitely for a responce.
+5 sec timeout by default.

+If server process terminates while client is waiting for resonce, GenServer detects it and raises a corresponding error in the client process.

+If init/1 returns {:stop, reason} client will receive {:error, reason}.
+If init/1 returns :ignore, client will receive :ignore.
+The first is an error situation, the second is a normal situation.

 It is common to create long-running processes that keep their internal state and can respond to various messages.
 Server process:
 - runs for a long time (or forever);